peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 * `EInteger GetDigitCountAsEInteger()`<br>
  Returns the number of decimal digits used by this integer, in the form of an arbitrary-precision integer.
+* `long GetDigitCountAsInt64()`<br>
+ Returns the number of decimal digits used by this integer, in the form of a 64-bit signed integer.
 * `int GetLowBit()`<br>
  Deprecated.
 This method may overflow.
  This method may overflow.
 * `EInteger GetLowBitAsEInteger()`<br>
- Gets the lowest set bit in this number's absolute value, in the form of an arbitrary-precision integer.
+ Gets the bit position of the lowest set bit in this number's absolute value, in the form of an arbitrary-precision integer.
+* `long GetLowBitAsInt64()`<br>
+ Gets the bit position of the lowest set bit in this number's absolute value, in the form of a 64-bit signed integer.
 * `static EInteger getOne()`<br>
  Gets the number 1 as an arbitrary-precision integer.
 * `boolean GetSignedBit​(int index) "Forms of numbers"`<br>